TorbenJakobsen/run_sap_as_a_container/README.rst

   :align: left
   :width: 700 px

-If you see "disk quota exceeded" (this screenshot is from a 8GB LXC container hosting Docker).
+If you see "disk quota exceeded"
+(this screenshot is from a 8GB LXC container hosting Docker not related to this project).

 .. image:: ./media/disk_quota_exceeded.png
   :align: left